 Also, fly into Bwindi from Masai Mara or Serengeti, the most popular Africa Safari destinations in Africa.
 You can get your dose of wildlife safari next door and add gorilla trekking to your bucket list.
-Many travelers I know (who recommended I take this trip) have done either one of these two trips with the same company:
+A few travelers I know (who recommended I take this trip) have done either one of these two trips with the same company:

 From Entebbe, fly into Kihihi (local airstrip one hour outside Bwindi Impenetrable NP) with AeroLink, which costs a standard $236 each way.
 From Kihihi, your booked lodge will most probably pick you up in a 4×4 safari truck.
-Our gorilla trekking group landed at Kihihi at 08:00, drove to Kisoro (the nearest town to Bwindi Park) in a standard 4×4 vehicle, and hiked through the towns and villages to our facility.
+Our gorilla trekking group landed at Kihihi at 08:00, drove to Kisoro (the nearest town to Bwindi Park) in a standard 4×4 vehicle, and hiked through the local towns and villages up-to our lodging facility.
 We wanted to experience the whole African atmosphere, meet the local people, taste the food, and learn a few words.
 You might want to take a walk, and it’s exhilarating.

 You could have your tour operator drive you from Entebbe to Bwindi, 8-9 hours all the way.
 Or rent a car and drive yourself.
 They say the western Uganda drive is like driving through Switzerland.
-The rolling hills and picturesque emerald green is something to savor for 9 hours.
+The rolling hills and picturesque emerald green are something to savor for 9 hours.
 We enjoyed all the vistas from the sky.

 The cheapest is to take the Post Bus.
 According to our trip manager, the safest bus company in Uganda, to either Kihihi or Kabale, depending on a north or south entry, and take a car, local minibus (called a ‘taxi’), or Boda Boda (motorbike taxi), from there.
 They should all cost less than 100k shilling.
 Bring cash to pay, as ATMs are far away, and many more affordable lodges only accept cash.

 Bwindi Impenetrable National Park is neighbored by savanna wildlife parks like Lake Mburo NP, Murchison Falls, and Queen Elizabeth NP.
 They may not match the Serengeti NP in Tanzania or Masai Mara in Kenya, or Krugar NP in South Africa.
 Still, after such a gorilla jungle experience, I find them a great alternative.
 Besides, you don’t have to spend on flights across borders, and they have the BIG FIVE game animals to match them.